Ensemble distributional forecasting for insurance loss reserving: Introduction

 The out-of-sample performance of the ADLP is evaluated and compared with single models (model selection strategy), as well as other common model combination methods, such as the equally weighted ensemble, by using synthetic data sets that possess complicated features inspired by real world data.

 Overall, we show that our reserving-oriented ensemble modelling framework ADLP yields more accurate distributional forecasts than either (i) a model selection strategy, or (ii) the equally weighted ensemble.
 The out-performance of the proposed ensembling strategy can be credited to its ability to effectively combine the strengths offered by different loss reserving models and capture the key characteristics of loss reserving data as discussed above.
 In fact, the mere nature of the challenges described above justify and explain why an ensembling approach is favourable.
+Finally, we have also developed an R package \texttt{ADLP}, which has been published in CRAN, to promote the usability of the proposed framework.